H.R. 1990: American Innovation and R&D Competitiveness Act of 2025

 Why it matters

-Lets businesses deduct the full cost of research and experimental spending in the year they spend it, instead of over five years.
+Lets a business write off the full cost of research and experimental work in the year it's paid or incurred, instead of spreading it across multiple years.

 Who benefits from H.R.
 1990?